YaleSTC/yaleldap/README.md

   Architecture School
   Physics
 ```

+### I want more data
+>I want some data that's in the [Yale Phonebook](http://directory.yale.edu/phonebook/index.htm) but it's not in the `YaleLDAP` gem.

+- If you think there is a commonly used field we missed, file a github issue! :D
+- If you'd like more control over your YaleLDAP connection, you could do this all manually.
+[Here is a gist](https://gist.github.com/caseywatts/ddea3996853050d1e5ad) of how to use the 'net-ldap' gem to access Yale's LDAP.

 ## Use in Rails
 You can use an "after_create" filter to have these attributes filled out after the user is created (maybe after first login if that's how your app works). `.slice(:first_name, :last_name, :netid)` will extract only the attributes you want to save to ActiveRecord.
 If your database uses diferent names you will have to rename the appropriate attributes manually, or just extract what you want.